Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Numerical Analysis and Capacity Bounds

 To numerically verify the asymptotic behavior established in Theorem~\ref{thm:main}, we computed the diamond norm distance $\|\mc{M}^c_{j,p} - \mc{D} \circ \mc{M}_{j,p}\|_\diamond$ using the SDP formulation.
 We utilized the explicit degrading map constructed in Section~\ref{sec:main_result}-B with the optimized parameter $a = \frac{2}{j(j+1)}$.

 Fig.~\ref{fig:scaling} presents the approximate degradability parameter $\eta$ as a function of the noise probability $p$ on a logarithmic scale.
 In such a plot, a power law relationship $\eta \propto p^k$ manifests as a straight line with slope $k$.
-The numerical data for spins $j \in \{1, 3/2, 2, 5/2\}$ (markers) all clearly exhibit a linear behavior with a slope of approximately $2$, numerically confirming the universal quadratic scaling $\eta \sim O(p^2)$ predicted by our theorem.
+The numerical data for spins $j \in \{1, 3/2, 2, 5/2\}$ (markers) all clearly exhibit a linear behavior with a slope of approximately $2$, numerically consistent with the universal quadratic scaling $\eta \sim O(p^2)$ predicted by our theorem.

-For comparison, the black dashed line serves as a baseline representing the generic scaling law $\eta \propto p^{1.5}$ for non-symmetric low-noise channels~\cite{leditzky2018prl}, which is independent of the specific spin dimension.
-While its vertical offset is chosen for visual clarity, the crucial feature is the divergence in slopes: the steeper slope of the MLS data ($2 > 1.5$) demonstrates that symmetry protection forces the non-degradability error to vanish at a strictly faster rate than in the generic case as $p \to 0$.
+For comparison, the black dashed line serves as a baseline representing the generic scaling law $\eta \propto p^{3/2}$ for non-symmetric low-noise channels~\cite{leditzky2018prl}, which is independent of the specific spin dimension.
+While its vertical offset is chosen for visual clarity, the crucial feature is the divergence in slopes: the steeper slope of the MLS data ($2 > 1.5$) illustrates that symmetry protection leads to the non-degradability error to vanish at a strictly faster rate than in the generic case as $p \to 0$.